michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 #### Start chutes

 Having driven past the start area the night before, I noticed that batch F was not set up.
-I made my way to the start at around 8:30 am on the morning of the race.
+I made my way to the start at around 8:30 a.m. on the morning of the race.
 There was still no sign of batch F, only a hoard of runners around batch E, who’s seeding pen wasn’t closed off.
 This resulted in all F runners merging with the back of E, causing major congestion.

-Shortly after 9am when the race started, the mass of E and F runners moved forward.
+Shortly after 9 a.m. when the race started, the mass of E and F runners moved forward.
 Not long afterwards, there was a sudden surge as everyone starting jogging forwards.
 Upon reaching the start, the announcer said that some of the D batch had pushed through the tape.
 A few minutes later and we were off.
 This